reapp/reapp-ui/docs/core/inputarray.md

 Type: `Bool`

-Depict if the input array should be disabled or enabled. (for read only / editable)
+Indicates whether the input array should be disabled or enabled (for read only/editable).

 #### props.inputsCb